CodeupClassroom/venus-modified-lessons/restblog/i-intro/3-controllers.md

 # Controllers

-## TODO: remove this servlet stuff and introduce controllers maybe from the servlet lesson

 The word "controller" has a few definitions in software development.
 For a Spring Boot application, a controller is the component that:
 1. receives a request from a requestor (often an end-user's frontend browser application)
 2. calls on other classes to authenticate and/or authorize the request, if necessary